dodeleye99/accelerated-cpp/10_Pointers&Arrays/README.md

 It is not possible, however, to assign an entire array to another value, even another array.
 On the left-side of the assignment `=` operator, it will not behave as a pointer, but as an array to be modified using the `[]` operator as shown above, unless it was declared using the `const` keyword, in which none of its elements can be changed again.

 ### Directories of Code:
 1) [`main_args`](main_args) introduces a second form of the `main()` function, which takes two parameters that represent text inputted into command line immediately following the execution call.
-The program demonstrates its use, by outputting text the user entered.
+The program demonstrates its use, by outputting the text the user entered.

 2) [`file_copier`](file_copier) introduces the concept of file reading and writting.
 It takes as a command-line argument a file as input and copies its contents to another file.
 The user can also choose themselves which files to copy the input file to, by adding them as aditional command-line arguments.